ethereum/consensus-specs/sync/optimistic.md

 An alternative to optimistic sync is to run a light client inside/alongside beacon nodes that mitigates the need for optimistic sync by providing tip-of-chain blocks to the execution engine.
-However, light clients comes with their own set of complexities.
+However, light clients come with their own set of complexities.
 Relying on light clients may also restrict nodes from syncing from genesis, if they so desire.

 A notable thing about optimistic sync is that it's *optional*.
-Should an implementation decide to go the light-client route, then they can just ignore optimistic sync all together.
+Should an implementation decide to go the light-client route, then they can just ignore optimistic sync altogether.

 ### What if `TERMINAL_BLOCK_HASH` is used?